Erdoğan Şuhubi

-Erdoğan S. Şuhubi (4 October 1934 – 21 May 2024) was a Turkish mathematician, engineer, and academic, known for his contributions to applied mechanics, mathematics, and nuclear energy research.
+Süleyman Erdoğan Şuhubi (4 October 1934 – 21 May 2024) was a Turkish mathematician, engineer, and academic, known for his contributions to applied mechanics, mathematics, and nuclear energy research.
 He served as a professor at Istanbul Technical University (ITU) and head of the Applied Mathematics Department at the TÜBİTAK Marmara Research Center.
 He was a member of the International Society for the Interaction of Mechanics and Mathematics and the Academia Europaea between 1980 and 1991.
 He was a founding member of the Turkish Academy of Sciences.

 Early life and education

-Şuhubi was born to İbrahim and Samiye Şuhubi on 4 October 1934 in Istanbul, Turkey.
+Şuhubi was born to İbrahim and Samime Şuhubi on 4 October 1934 in Istanbul, Turkey.
 When he fell seriously ill when he contracted severe pneumonia at the age of four, the family moved to Fenerbahçe following the doctor's recommendation for a change of climate to aid his recovery.

 The Şuhubi family lived in Fenerbahçe from 1939 to 1954.
 When he reached school age, his parents intended to enroll him in a well-regarded school in Kızıltoprak, a choice popular among rich families.
 However, due to age restrictions, he was not eligible for admission.
 As an alternative, he was enrolled in Kırk Dokuzuncu İlkokul (49th Primary School), located near the train tracks.

 Şuhubi also attended Kadıköy First Primary School for his early education.
 His interest in reading developed over time, and by 1953, he had started reading the Children's Encyclopedia, which expanded his knowledge.
 During his high school years, his interest in encyclopedias grew further, leading him to collect several types of reference books.
 His reading included works by authors such as Jules Verne, contributing to his growing curiosity and intellectual pursuits.

 He was a middle school student when he encountered challenges in certain subjects such as physical education and music.
 Despite his knowledge of musical theory, his diffidence inhibited him from participating fully in class activities.
 He later reflected on his reserved nature, noting that it persisted throughout his life and may have been influenced by his upbringing in Fenerbahçe, where he led a relatively isolated life.